 The only other major downside is you can’t use any phone.
 That said, they do have an awesome selection of Android-based phones to choose from. iPhones may be coming, too.

 They have the latest Samsung Galaxy phones, a wide range of Motorola phones and they even have a phone for less than $150 if you don’t care which phone you use.
 Check out their full lineup of phones here.

 Don’t Worry!
 You Can Bring Your Phone Number With You!

-The biggest worry my wife had about switching to Republic Wireless was keeping her phone number.
-Luckliy, in almost every case you can port (or take) your old cell phone number to Republic Wireless.
+The biggest worry my wife had about switching was keeping her phone number.
+Luckily, in almost every case you can port (or take) your old cell phone number to Republic Wireless.

 The setup is pretty simple and they have step by step instructions for you to follow.
 Make sure to check and see if your number can be ported over before you make a purchase with their online tool.